rwth-i6/LoquaciousAdditionalResources/README.md

 This repository contains scripts to create pronunciation lexica and count-based language model in ARPA-format for the [Loquacious dataset](https://huggingface.co/datasets/speechbrain/LoquaciousSet).

+## Download Files

+The files created by the scripts are hosted within the [official Loquacious HuggingFace repository](https://huggingface.co/datasets/speechbrain/LoquaciousSet/tree/main).
+You can download the final LM, vocab and lexicon files from there.
+Intermedate files are not available.

 ## Usage

 This repository uses Apptainer for a containerized environment to run the exact build process on any machine.